hackclub/jams/jams/batches/sparkletilt-pcb/part-2/en-US.md

 By default, your drawing probably won't fit the Arduino Nano template.

 Delete the first import and go back to File > Import > Graphics.
 Play with the scale setting until your design snugly fits the Arduino Nano template (while leaving space for other components).

+> This step will take some trial and error.

 ![](https://cloud-r3x168b9x-hack-club-bot.vercel.app/1413.webp)